 If you were admitted to the health care facility or hospital on the Saturday, Sunday, or Monday before election day, contact our office.
-Our phone number is 319-892-5300 and our email is email@example.com.
+Our phone number is 319-892-5300 or email the elections office.

 Receiving the Ballot